-- In November 2012 voters approved a local option tax levy of \$0.68(1) per \$1,000(1) of assessed value; fiscal year 2013-14 was the first year of this five-year levy. - The assets of the District exceeded liabilities at the close of the fiscal year by \$15,896.
-The entire amount is considered unrestricted net position and may be used to meet the ongoing obligations to citizens and creditors. - The District's total net position increased by \$965 from 2015-16. - The District has no debt.
+- The assets of the District exceeded liabilities at the close of the fiscal year by \$12,263.
+This entire amount is considered unrestricted net position and may be used to meet the ongoing obligations to citizens and creditors. - The District's total net position increased by \$739 from 2016-17. - The District has no debt.

-Overview of the Financial Statements
+Overview of the Basic Financial Statements

 This discussion and analysis is intended to serve as an introduction to the District's basic financial statements.
-The District's basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the basic financial statements.
+The District's basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements.